knealy254/https-github.com-HackDagger-full-android-hack/README.md

 ## How to use ?

-to get file and deployment cheack our telegram channel : [TELEGRAM CHANNEL](https://t.me/HackDagger)
+to get file and deployment check our telegram channel : [TELEGRAM CHANNEL](https://t.me/HackDagger)